rackerlabs/docs-developer-blog/_posts/2018-06-07-lacp-bonding-and-linux-configuration.md

         Aggregator ID: 2
         Slave queue ID: 0

-7. Execute``ifconfig -a`` and check that your ``bond1`` interface is active.
+7. Execute ``ifconfig -a`` and check that your ``bond1`` interface is active.

-This completes the configuration of LACP bonding on RHEL or CentOS 6 using the cli tool.
+This completes the configuration of LACP bonding on RHEL or CentOS 6 by using the cli tool.

-#### Steps to configure LACP bonding on RHEL or CentOS 7 using the nmcli tool
+#### Steps to configure LACP bonding on RHEL or CentOS 7 by using the nmcli tool

 1. Backup the existing interfaces that you plan to configure as bond slaves by using the following commands: